bryding/FinalFactoryModTemplate/README.md

   * FFCore.dll
   * FFSystems.dll
   * FFComponents.dll
+  * FFTechnology.dll
 1. Copy these DLL's to the `Assets/FinalFactoryDlls` folder in this project
 1. Open the root folder in Unity
+1. Place a preview file for Steam (Must be <1MB) in the template project root folder.
+It must be called Preview.png or Preview.jpg

 ## Building and using your mod